keyboardio/Kaleidoscope/plugins/Kaleidoscope-DynamicMacros/README.md

 ## Focus commands

-The plugin provides two Focus commands: `macros.map` and `macros.trigger`.
+The plugin provides the following Focus commands:

 ### `macros.map [macros...]`

 > Without arguments, displays all the stored macros.
 Each macro is terminated by
-> an end marker (`MACRO_ACTION_END`), and the last macro is followed by an
+> an end marker (`MACRO_ACTION_END`).
+The plugin will send back only the used
-> additional marker.
-The plugin will send back the entire dynamic macro storage
+> dynamic macro storage space.
-> space, even the data after the final marker.

 > With arguments, it replaces the current set of dynamic macros with the newly
 > given ones.
-Macros are terminated by an end marker, and the last macro must be
+Macros are terminated by an end marker.
-> terminated by an additional one.

 > In both cases, the data sent or expected is a sequence of 8-bit values, a
 > memory dump.

+### `macros.appendMap [macros...]`

+> Append to the current macro map.
+This is provided to allow for macro maps that
+> exceed the serial input buffer for a single line.

+### `macros.reset`

+> Clear all previously defined macros.

 ### `macros.trigger macro_id`